Rotavirus: Virology

-Types of rotavirus
+Types of rotaviruses

-There are 11 species of rotavirus (sometimes informally called groups) referred to as RVA, RVB, RVC, RVD, RVF, RVG, RVH, RVI, RVJ, RVK and RVL.
+The 11 species of rotaviruses (sometimes informally called groups) are referred to as RVA, RVB, RVC, RVD, RVF, RVG, RVH, RVI, RVJ, RVK, and RVL.
 Humans are primarily infected by rotaviruses in the species RVA.
 This one and the other species cause disease in other animals, for example, species RVH in pigs, RVD, RVF and RVG in birds, RVI in cats and RVJ in bats.

-Within group A rotaviruses there are different strains, called serotypes.
-As with influenza virus, a dual classification system is used based on two proteins on the surface of the virus.
+Group A rotaviruses contain different strains, called serotypes.
+As with influenza viruses, a dual classification system is used based on two proteins on the surface of the virus.
 The glycoprotein VP7 defines the G serotypes and the protease-sensitive protein VP4 defines P serotypes.
 Because the two genes that determine G-types and P-types can be passed on separately to progeny viruses, different combinations are found.
 A whole genome genotyping system has been established for group A rotaviruses, which has been used to determine the origin of atypical strains.
-The prevalence of the individual G-types and P-types varies between, and within, countries and years.
-There are at least 36 G types and 51 P types but in infections of humans only a few combinations of G and P types predominate.
-They are G1P[8], G2P[4], G3P[8], G4P[8], G9P[8] and G12P[8].
+The prevalence of the individual G-types and P-types varies between and within countries and years.
+At least 36 G types and 51 P types are known, but in infections of humans, only a few combinations of G and P types predominate.
+They are G1P[8], G2P[4], G3P[8], G4P[8], G9P[8], and G12P[8].

 Structure

-The genome of rotaviruses consists of 11 unique double helix molecules of RNA (dsRNA) which are 18,555 nucleotides in total.
+The genome of rotaviruses consists of 11 unique double-helix molecules of RNA (dsRNA), which are 18,555 nucleotides in total.
 Each helix, or segment, is a gene, numbered 1 to 11 by decreasing size.
-Each gene codes for one protein, except genes 9, which codes for two.
+Each gene codes for one protein, except gene 11, which codes for two.
 The RNA is surrounded by a three-layered icosahedral protein capsid.
 Viral particles are up to 76.5 nm in diameter and are not enveloped.